zzdroide/sshpasslog/Readme.md

 - Records some statistics about user/pass combinations, instead of just the combinations, or absolutely all the attempts (right now my DB has 400K rows, but `SUM(count)` is 9M)
 - Records the country from which the login was attempted (or "XT" if it came from Tor)
-- Records public key attempts too, and finds out if they match a public key in Github
+- Records public key attempts too, and finds out if they match a public key in GitHub
 - Logs all client attempts in real time
 - Masks ssh version as a default non-hardened (`DebianBanner=yes`) up-to-date Ubuntu